aammd/MS_computational_ecology_opinion/compecol.md

 that ecology as a whole, and macroecology and biogeography in particular, already benefit immensely from data re-use.
-For example, data collected by citizen scientists are used to generate estimates of biodiversity distribution, but also set and refine conservation target [@DevWhi10]; an overwhelming majority of our knowledge of bird richness and distribution comes from the *eBird* project [@SulAyc14; @SulWoo09], which is essentially fed by the unpaid work of citizen scientists.
+For example, data collected by citizen scientists are used to generate estimates of biodiversity distribution, but also set and refine conservation targets [@DevWhi10]; an overwhelming majority of our knowledge of bird richness and distribution comes from the *eBird* project [@SulAyc14; @SulWoo09], which is essentially fed by the unpaid work of citizen scientists.